Modern Canna is proud to be the only certified Leafly partner in Florida

-As the marijuana edibles industry continues to flourish, manufacturers continue to push creative boundaries, offering up a tantalizing mix of sweet and savory foods and beverages that advertise both enticing flavors and potent qualities.
+As the marijuana edibles industry continues to flourish, manufacturers continue to push creative boundaries, offering up a tantalizing mix of sweet and savory foods and beverages that advertise both enticing flavors and potent effects.
 From premium chocolates and fruit bars to THC-infused kombucha teas, cannabis edibles are often touted as a safer way to experience the pain-relieving effects of tetrahydrocannabinol.
 One problem remains: How do patients really know that they’re getting the right dose?
 That’s why cannabis THC testing for edibles from the the industry leading lab at Modern Canna Science is so valuable.

-A recent study suggests that many cannabis edibles do not have the THC concentrations advertised, which poses a real danger to patients, who may get too much or not enough of this medically significant cannabinoid.
+A recent study suggests that many cannabis edibles do not have the THC concentrations advertised, posing a real danger to patients, who may get too much or not enough of this medically significant cannabinoid.
 Compounding matters is the fact that nearly a quarter of all medical cannabis patients in the United States get their THC from edible products such candies, oils and baked goods.

 How to test THC levels in edibles

 Edibles are actually hard to test reliably.
 One of the best ways to test THC levels with precision is by using high pressure liquid chromatography (HPLC) – a very sensitive device that analyzes chemical components.
 While HPLC is a quick and easy way to test THC in medical labs, it’s not the best solution for analyzing THC levels in edibles.
-Liquid chromatography equipment is not designed to handle gummy bears, cookies, brownies or red velvet cake.
-The sticky, course ingredients in marijuana edibles can ruin the machine, and extracting THC from edibles is a challenging process.
+Liquid chromatography equipment is not designed to handle gummies, cookies, brownies or red velvet cake.
+The sticky, course ingredients in marijuana edibles can ruin the instrument, and extracting THC from edibles is a challenging process.

 Modern Canna Science recognizes the importance of accurate THC testing in edibles and employs the latest techniques and methods for testing cannabinoid-containing products.
 How do laboratories test THC levels in edibles correctly and without damaging their equipment?
 The answer lies in a process called cryo-milling, where the edible product is flash frozen and then pulverized into tiny pieces.